robdevops/check_lvs/README.md

 # check_lvs_pool
 check_lvs_pool plugin for Nagios / Icinga.
 Checks the number of available real servers for a specified IPVS virtual server.
-Intended for use with LVS managers like ipvsadm and Keepalived.
+Intended for use with LVS managers like *ipvsadm* and *Keepalived*.

 ## Dependencies
 * bash 4.2.46 or newer